swisspost/design-system/.changeset/late-tigers-chew.md

 '@swisspost/design-system-components': minor
 ---

-Added an icon component that works together with @swisspost/design-system-icons for rendering any Post icon as a web-component.
+Added an icon component that works together with @swisspost/design-system-icons for rendering any Post icon as an SVG.